val-iisc/Saddle-LongTail/README.md

 ## Acknowledgement
 Our implementation is based on the [LDAM](https://github.com/kaidic/LDAM-DRW) and [VS-Loss](https://github.com/orparask/VS-Loss).
 We use the PyTorch implementation of SAM from https://github.com/davda54/sam.
 We refer to [PyHessian](https://github.com/amirgholami/PyHessian) for computation of the Eigen Spectral density and the loss landscape analysis.
 We thank the authors for releasing their source-code publicly.

+The implementation of GLMC+SAM is based on [GLMC](https://github.com/ynu-yangpeng/GLMC) codebase.
+We thank the authors for publicly releasing the code.
 ## Citation
 If you find our paper or codebase useful, please consider citing us as:
 ```latex